-When talking about photography, what is aperture, and how does it affect the way our photo looks?
+What is aperture in photography and how does it affect the way our photo looks?

 According to the dictionary, ‘aperture’ means ‘an opening, hole, or gap.’

-Do you want a big opening or a small opening? i.e. do you want a lot of light to be able to pass through the lens (via a big opening) or not much light (via a small opening)?
+Do I want a big opening or a small opening in my lens? i.e. do I want a lot of light to be able to pass through the lens (via a big opening) or not much light (via a small opening)?

 What happens when a lot of light comes through the lens?
-Your photo gets brighter.
-And if you make that opening smaller, guess what?
-Boom!
+Your photo gets brighter… and if you make that opening smaller, guess what?
 Less light!

 Using the aperture to control the amount of light that comes through your lens is sometimes a creative choice you make.